Welcome to the "Rancho Relaxo" blog for January.

 Well...this month's edition is on time.
 That's by and large because I got a head start on things.
 Amazing.
 That, and I decided to just rest on New Year's eve and then again on my birthday, January 1st.
 It felt good to take a....day off!!!

-There is an inconvenience to deal with, though.
+There is an inconvenience (for Rancho Relaxo) to deal with, though: ever lasting mud.
 It takes a long while to

 dry things our around here.
 With our clay-based soil, we have to make sure that